BMW

 In January 2023, Renault, in collaboration with the French Commissariat for Atomic Energy and Alternative Energies (CEA), announced the development of a charger that reduces energy losses during charging by 30 percent.
 This compact system makes it possible to feed energy from the vehicle battery back into the electricity grid in order to optimize grid operation and compensate for fluctuations in renewable energies.

 The brand-new Renault R5 is also technically prepared for V2G.
-In June 2023, Mobilize, the Renault Group's mobility brand, entered into a partnership with The Mobility House to provide a commercial V2G offer in France from 2024.
+In June 2023, Mobilize, the Renault Group's mobility brand, entered into a partnership with The Mobility House Energy to provide a commercial V2G offer in France from 2024.
 This offer will enable Renault customers to integrate their vehicle batteries into the energy system through bidirectional charging and be financially rewarded for doing so.
 For future models based on the new CMB-EV platform, V2G is part of the technical package.

 Stellantis